 “Extraordinary claims require extraordinary evidence,” co-author Richard Fullagar, Honorary Principal Fellow at the University of Wollongong, told IFLScience on a conference call.
 “The dates are truly remarkable, but it’s hard to argue with the clear evidence we see.
 It’s incontrovertible.”

 A deeply-buried site in coastal San Diego County contained the remains of a mastodon, an extinct creature distally related to elephants, including several tusks with curious indentations on them.
 On closer inspection, these marks appeared to perfectly match up with various hammerstones, anvils, and tools found nearby.

-No actual human remains were found, but these tools resembled those being used by humans and their ancestors all over the planet, before and since.
+No actual human remains were found, which means that this study is likely to generate some criticism from other archaeologists.
+Nevertheless, these tools resembled those being used by humans and their ancestors all over the planet, before and since.
 Using a series of experiments that recreated the hammering and cutting activity the tools were presumably used for on the mastodon remains, the team perfectly recreated the indentations.

 A mastodon skull.
 Brooke Crigger/Shutterstock

 “What’s truly remarkable here is that you can match the hammers to the anvils to the stones – it really does demonstrate human interference,” Fullagar noted.